fleetdm/fleet/handbook/product/README.md

 - Whether the feature seems like it can be designed, estimated, and developed in 6 weeks, given its individual complexity and when combined with other work already accepted

 ### After the feature is accepted
+- After the 🎁🗣 Feature Fest meeting, the Head of Product resets the agenda to blank by doing the following:
+  - Create issues for accepted items
+  - Notify absent requesters of decisions
+  - Move that week's feature requests to the backup journal document

-> The product team's commitment to the requester is that a prioritized feature will be delivered within 6 weeks or the requester will be notified within 1 business day of the decision.
+> The product team's commitment to the requester is that a prioritized feature will be delivered within 6 weeks or the requester will be notified within 1 business day of the decision to de-prioritize the feature.

 Potential reasons for why a feature may be de-prioritized include:
 - The work was not designed in time.
 Since Fleet's engineering sprints are 3 weeks each, this means that a prioritized feature has 3 weeks to be designed, approved, and estimated in order to make it to the engineering sprint.
 At the prioritization meeting, the perceived design complexity of proposed features will inevitably be different from the actual complexity.